-Results: In the "disease-related" image subspace, patients with PD exhibited significantly higher adjusted rCBF in the putamen, globus pallidum, thalamus, brainstem and the anterior higher adjusted rCBF in the putamen, globus pallidum, thalamus, brainstem and the anterior lobe of the cerebellum, and significant hypoperfusion in the pariteo-occipital cortex, dorsolateral prefrontal, and in the insula and cingulate gyrus.
-The motor Unified Parkinson's Disease Rating Scale (UPDRS) scores correlated negatively with rCBF in the insula and cingulate gyrus.
-In the "disease-unrelated" image subspace, no brain voxels exhibited a significant group difference.
+Results In the disease-related image subspace, patients with PD exhibited significantly higher adjusted rCBF in the putamen, globus pallidum, thalamus, brainstem, and the anterior lobe of the cerebellum, and significant hypoperfusion in the parieto-temporo-occipital cortex, the dorsolateral prefrontal cortex, the insula, and the cingulate gyrus.
+The motor Unified Parkinson's Disease Rating Scale scores correlated negatively with rCBF in the insula and cingulate gyrus.
+In the disease-unrelated image subspace, no brain voxels exhibited a significant group difference.

-Conclusions: ICA-based separation of normalized images into "disease-related" and "disease-unrelated" subspaces revealed many disease-related group blood flow differences.
+Conclusion ICA-based separation of normalized images into disease-related and disease-unrelated subspaces revealed many disease-related group blood flow differences.
 The regions revealed by ICA are consistent with the current model of PD.
 These rCBF changes in PD have not been fully demonstrated in any single functional imaging study previously.

-Key words: SPECT, Parkinson's disease, regional cerebral blood flow, independent component analysis, statistical parametric mapping,
+Keywords SPECT · Parkinson's disease · Regional cerebral blood flow · Independent component analysis · Statistical parametric mapping